How It Works: Why Simple Molecules Have Low Melting Points

 The critical distinction is between two entirely different types of force that exist in simple molecular substances simultaneously: the intramolecular covalent bonds (within molecules) and the intermolecular forces (between molecules).

 What happens when you heat a simple molecular substance?
 As temperature rises, molecules gain kinetic energy and vibrate more.
 They push against neighbouring molecules.
-The energy needed to separate molecules from each other is determined by the strength of the intermolecular forces — and these are inherently weak (they arise from temporary dipoles in the electron clouds of molecules, not from ionic charges or shared electron pairs).
+The energy needed to separate molecules from each other is determined by the strength of the intermolecular forces — and these are inherently weak forces between molecules, not ionic charges or shared electron pairs.

-This is why oxygen boils at -183°C — the intermolecular forces between O₂ molecules are so weak that room temperature provides more than enough energy to overcome them.
-The O=O covalent bond within each oxygen molecule, however, remains intact throughout — it would take 498 kJ/mol to break it, far more than ordinary temperatures can provide.
+This is why oxygen boils at -183°C — the weak forces between O₂ molecules are so easily overcome that room temperature provides more than enough energy to separate them.
+The O=O covalent bond within each oxygen molecule, however, remains intact throughout — it is a strong bond that requires far more energy to break than ordinary temperatures can provide.

-Why larger molecules have higher melting points: Larger molecules have more electrons spread over a greater surface area, creating stronger temporary dipoles and therefore stronger intermolecular forces.
+Why larger molecules have higher melting points: Larger molecules have more atoms and a greater surface area, creating stronger forces between molecules.
 A long chain hydrocarbon (wax) has far more surface contact between neighbouring molecules than a small molecule like methane, which is why wax is a solid at room temperature while methane is a gas.

 Quick Check: A student says "when water boils, the covalent bonds in water molecules break."
 Explain why this is incorrect.